 4. Budget

-This makes your budget important, and it also means that it might not be worth investing in third-party software if you don’t want much more than a driving range and some challenge modes, which are included in the SkyTrak software plans.
+This makes your budget important, and it also means that it might not be worth investing in third-party software if you don’t want much more than a driving range and some challenge modes, which are included in the default SkyTrak software plans.

 With that said, you should realize that the less you spend, the less you’ll usually get — this could be in the form of less courses, less challenges and minigames, worse graphics, and a worse overall experience.